boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/aws-opensearch.md

 }

 ## How to create AWS Open Search data source
-You can connect your AWS Open Search data source using Elastic Search data source connector.
-To configure the AWS Open Search data source, follow these below steps:
+You can connect your AWS Open Search data source using the Elastic Search data source connector.
+To configure the AWS Open Search data source, follow these steps:
-1. Open dashboard designer configuration panel and Click `Data Sources` icon to add a new data connection.
+1. Open the dashboard designer configuration panel and click on the `Data Sources` icon to add a new data connection.

      ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/Amazon-opensearch/Datasourceicon.png#width=359.5px;height=512.2px)